 My BT Retired Team is a constant source of pleasure to me, and we have now passed the magic 1 Billion credit!!!

 It's incredible to realise that it's all been around for over 15 years now, from Seti Classic to Boinc, it seems like half a lifetime, and probably does to the lads in the Seti lab!

-What initially were on-line friends around the world have now translated into real life friends, that I have now met, and I'll never be able to thank Seti enough for that.
-I try to do my best by supporting the Seti project in any way that I can, whether by donating money, or doing Beta testing.
-I also try to play an active part on the forums, sometimes maybe too active for some.
-Their problem not mine!
+What initially were on-line friends around the world have now mostly translated into real life friends, that I have now met, and I'll never be able to thank Seti enough for that.
+I try to do my best by supporting the Seti project, whether by donating money, or doing Beta testing.

 I live in London UK, and regularly visit family and friends in other parts of the country as well, previously Devon and now Yorks and Lancs.
 I have also visited Seti people in Western and Eastern USA, I don't know yet whether I will be able to go back.
 But Germany has been booked for May, and Western Canada has been booked for Autumn 2016.